Sydney-LeBlanc/Digital-Computations/README.md

 # Digital-Computations
-Short assignments completed for SYDE 121, a digital computations course in C++.
-They were either done as beginner assignments, practice, or just for fun.
+Multiple short assignments completed for SYDE 121, a digital computations course in C++.
+These were either done as beginner assignments, practice, or just for fun.